julianwsavini/julianwsavini.github.io/README.md

 ## Machine Learning - [News Classifier](https://github.com/julianwsavini/news_classification)
-Although it was only my second year programming, I wanted to be ambitious, and use Natural Language Processing and Machine Learning to determine if a news article contains false information.
+Although this project was completed during only my second year of programming, I stretched my skillset and decided to use use Natural Language Processing and Machine Learning to determine if a news article contains false information.

 This was a group project, and I was responsible for constructing the machine learning models.
-Since others had not had any experience in Python, we wanted to play to our strengths, so as others were doing research and creating the project proposals, posters, and slides, I was very excited to perform machine learning.
-I utilized K-Nearest Neighbors, Gaussian NB, and Random Forest models to train my data, with the best model receiving an accuracy of 89.2% accuracy.
+Since other group members did not have Python experience, we wanted for each member to play to their strengths.
+Therefore, as others did research and created the project proposals, posters, and slides, I was excited to handle machine learning tasks.
+I utilized K-Nearest Neighbors, Gaussian NB, and Random Forest models to train my data, with the best model achieving 89.2% accuracy.

-### What skills I gained:
+### Skills I developed:
 - Natural Language Processing Data Cleaning Methods (Count and Term Frequency-Inverse Document Frequency Vectorizers)
 - Hyperparameter Testing
-- How to utilize all sorts of functions within the sklearn library!
+- Utilization of many functions within the sklearn library

 ## UI/UX Design (Co-Op) - ISS Group - [See UI Here](https://github.com/julianwsavini/Co-Op-Project)
-I was tasked to redesign one of ISS Group's products, iPurchase, a new frontend with Material Design Bootstrap.
-There are loads of features within this UI, such as field labels are dynamic, the tabs transform into an accordion when the screen size is small, and the tables change layout when the screen size is small as well.
-It was fantastic to be deeply involved in creating their new UI, and I appreciated how we were never content with our current product.
-We knew we could always make our system better, so iPurchase went under many, many design iterations.
+I was tasked with the redesign of one of ISS Group's new frontend products, iPurchase.
+This was done using Material Design Bootstrap.
+There are loads of features within this UI, such as dynamic field labels, tabs which transform into an accordion when the screen size is small, and tables that change layout depending upon screen size.
+It was fantastic to be deeply involved in creating their new UI, and I appreciate that the group involved in review and decision making was never content with whichever incarnation of the product was in front of them.
+We knew we could always make the system better, so iPurchase underwent many, many design iterations.
 It was a fantastic first co-op experience, and I'm excited to see what I'll be doing next!

-Until May, I am working part-time, conducting UX research with our clientele, hoping to gain more insight on what works with our frontend, and what doesn't.
-I will additionally be rebuilding the frontend with ReactJS.
+Until May, I am working part-time, conducting UX research with our clientele, hoping to gain more insight as to what works with our frontend, and what does not.
+In addition, I will work on rebuilding the frontend with using ReactJS.

 Tech Stack:
 - HTML